Customer Privacy6 min

 Information Security Management System at the core

-Reporting to the CISO, the Group Information Security Manager is responsible for anticipating and assessing new threats related to information security risks.
-They are also responsible for implementing the necessary security levels for dormakaba, as defined by the Security Board in accordance to its Charter.
+Reporting to the CISO, the Group Information Security Manager is responsible for anticipating and assessing new threats related to information security risks; and ise also responsible for implementing the necessary security levels for dormakaba, as defined by the Security Board in accordance to its Charter.
 Additionally, Information Security Coordinators (ISC) are responsible for the implementation of the ISMS within an assigned segment or Group function, and for providing support during security audits.

 EU General Data Protection Regulation (GDPR)